-The global fermentation chemicals market exhibited moderate growth during 2015-2020.
+The global fermentation chemicals market reached a value of US$ 62.8 Billion in 2020.
 Looking forward, IMARC Group expects the market to grow at a CAGR of 4.6% during 2021-2026.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Fermentation chemicals are used to catalyze or initiate the chemical process of fermentation in various products.
 These chemicals are majorly manufactured using vegetable feedstock, such as sugar, corn and starch, and are used in the production of bioplastics, biofuels, polymers and composites, among other products.
 They are crucial for increasing the pace of the chemical reaction, which contributes to minimize the overall manufacturing cost, fermentation time and energy consumption.
 Owing to this, these chemicals find extensive applications across various industries, including plastic manufacturing, pharmaceuticals, nutraceuticals, and food and beverages (F&B).